MomSweetMom/Veripad/README.md

 ### 4. Legal
 **Intellectual Property Right**

-Sound boring already?
+Sounds boring already?
 It's critical for the survival of any company.
-There are two ways to go, protectionism, guarding the product by all means, or simply public the information so anyone can copy, reproduce, collaborate and constantly improve (disprove) it.
-In my field, deep learning library is clearly heading toward the second direction, with big names make their open sources (Google, Facebook, Microsoft, Amazon AWS).
+There are two ways to go, protectionism, guarding the product by all means, or simply public the information so anyone can copy, reproduce, collaborate and constantly improve (or disprove) it.
+In my field, deep learning library is clearly heading toward the second direction, with big names making their open sources (Google, Facebook, Microsoft, Amazon AWS).
 The one with the most developers and users is the winner.
-In pharmaceutical industries, they have kept their secret formulas for decades and try to extend their privilege many more years.
+In pharmaceutical industries, they have kept their secret formulas for decades and try to extend their privilege many more years to come.
 At certain point, we have to make a decision, and better make it soon.
-What we value the most in the startups, is it a form of 'social entrepreneurship'.
-If so, how far can it goes ?
+What we value the most in the startup?
+Is it a form of 'social entrepreneurship'.
+If so, how far should it (or can it) goes?

 **Slicing the cake**

 One may like to ownership, another may like to take control of the startup.
 In any case, it should be clearly defined in company establishment charter or written documents.
 Though still early to say, it is crucial as it gives rise to later conflicts.

+### 5. Team
+Well, just pick the right people for the right job, easy enough?
+So we have to test any combination of people to find out?
+How about cultural fit?
+Or picking the best of their fields? ...
+Well, for me, at the end of the day, we only do what we care and then care what we do.
+If the message is clear and we also care about how we do it, we can make it happen and get along with each other.
+It also seems not to take a form of short-lived excitement but closer to enthusiasm and passion.

 > The contribution I made here is the modest I can do to support and encourage you to continue making quality pharmaceutical product within the reach of people and address the long-standing problem in Africa and many other places.
 I do not assume that something will only have a good side, there are side effects too.
 But I do think that you are on the right track.
 Keep up !!!